cpina/ace-it-presentation/README.md

 # ace-it-presentation
 Presentation in Spanish (at the moment, I might translate it) of some of the IT systems of the ACE 2016-2017 expedition.

-ACE stands for Antarctic Circumpolar Expedition.
+ACE stands for Antarctic Circumnavigation Expedition.

 To save it into a PDF follow the steps:
 1. Open it using Chrome or Chromium